 Ingredients

-- 16 tbsp butter or vegan butter substitute
+- 16 tablespoons salted butter or salted vegan butter substitute

-- 1 tsp Diamond Crystal kosher salt 1/2 tsp if using Morton's
+- 1 teaspoon Diamond Crystal kosher salt 1/2 teaspoon if using Morton's

 Instructions

-- Leave 8 tbsp of butter out on the counter to soften.
-In a small saucepan, brown the other 8 tbsp of the butter.
+- In a small saucepan, brown 8 tablespoons of the butter.
 Do this by putting the pan on medium-low heat and letting the butter fully melt.
 Stir occasionally, until you see the milk solids start to separate and form flecks on the bottom of the pan.
 Let the butter fizz a bit and continue to stir.
-Continue this for about 2-3 minutes, or until the milk solids start to become a golden brown.
+Continue this for about 2-3 minutes, or until the milk solids start to become golden brown.
 Turn the heat to medium and stir consistently for 1 more minute, then remove the butter from the heat and stir until it is a deep, almost dark gold brown.
 Pour the browned butter into a bowl and whisk it to lower the temperature slightly.
 Set aside.

 - While the mixer is going, mash the banana and cinnamon together until the banana is a smooth purée.
 You don't want any chunks!